B987352101_O1995.pdf

 The old warrior set out for the Southern islands.

-and then set the
+He called at Rarotonga on the way, and then set the prow

-easy to set a course,
+It was not easy to set a course,

 Kupe had left few sailing directions.
 When land